 There was only one water faucet for the entire camp and men stood in line from 2½ to 8 hours waiting for a drink.
 The Japanese guard in charge of the spigot would turn it off, for no reason, and the next man in line would have to wait up to four hours for it to be turned on again.
 Water for cooking food had to be hauled three miles to the camp.
 Mess kits could not be cleaned.

 Since most of the POWs had dysentery, the slit trenches overflowed which resulted in flies being everywhere in the camp including the camp kitchen and in the food.
 The camp hospital had no water, soap, or disinfectant which also caused diseases to spread.
+The POWs in the hospital lay elbow to elbow on the floor and operations were performed with knives from mess kits.
+Only one medic, out of every six assigned to treat the sick, was healthy enough to perform his duties.
 When the ranking American doctor presented a letter with the medicines and medical supplies they needed to treat the sick, the camp commander, Captain Yoshio Tsuneyoshi, told him never to write another letter.
 He also said that the only thing he wanted to know about the POWs were their names and serial numbers after they died.

 The Archbishop of Manila sent a truck full of medical supplies to the camp, but the Japanese refused to let it into the camp.
 When a representative of the Philippine Red Cross told a Japanese lieutenant that they could set up an 150 bed hospital for the POWs, he was slapped in the face by the lieutenant.
 Medicines sent to the camp by the Red Cross were confiscated by the Japanese for their own use.